T6 – People

 Balance

 Some people believe in very harsh styles of leadership where everyone contributes to results out of fear.
-Some people believe in very soft styles of leadership, wherein people contribute to results only if they are convinced to do so.
-As usual, both extremes are problematic, and effective leaders stay around the middle of the spectrum, swinging a little to one side or the other depending on the situation.
+Others believe in very soft styles of leadership, wherein people contribute to results only if they are convinced to do so.
+As usual, both these extremes are problematic, and effective leaders stay around the middle of the spectrum, swinging to one side or the other depending on the situation.

 Nature